 OnlineOpen is available to authors of articles who wish to make their article freely available to all on Wiley Online Library.
-Wiley will also submit OnlineOpen articles in PubMed Central and PMC mirror sites.
+When appropriate, Wiley submits OnlineOpen articles to PubMed Central.
 In addition, authors of OnlineOpen articles are permitted to post the final, published PDF of their article on a website, institutional repository or other free public server, immediately on publication.

 With OnlineOpen the author, the author's funding agency, or the author's institution pays a fee to ensure that the article is made open access.